MohammedAlmatrafi/recap-venv-streamlit/README.md

 12- If you want to share your project, push your code to a Git repository and include the `environment.yml` file so others can recreate the same environment using `conda env create -f environment.yml --name <ENV_NAME>`.

-13- For deployment, refer to the [Streamlit deployment guide](https://docs.streamlit.io/streamlit-community-cloud) or other hosting platforms like Heroku or AWS.
+13- For deployment, please use `requirements.txt` by executing `pip freeze > requirements.txt` as per [Streamlit deployment guide](https://docs.streamlit.io/streamlit-community-cloud) or other hosting platforms like Heroku or AWS.

 Happy coding!